-It took several more years and over £1 billion worth of investment for City to finally put themselves on equal footing with their foes – but this was the moment where a new chapter for the Blues began to take shape.
+It took another decade and over £1 billion of investment for City to finally put themselves on equal footing with their foes at the top of the Prem – but this was the moment where a new chapter for the Blues began to take shape.

 Looking back, that first all-Manc fixture in Eastlands in 2004 was about more than just bragging rights.
 It was about City putting their foot down and making their new stadium feel like home.